HaaseIT/hcsfng-dev-frontend/README.md

 If you want to use custom directory names, you can configure these in app/config/constants.php.

+The cache dir must be writable for the webserver.

 This is meant to be fed by a backend which is still in progress of being written (hcsfng-backend).